NATO calls Russia its 'most significant and direct threat'

 Associated Press

-It also promised to “step up political and practical support” to Ukraine as it fights off Russia’s invasion.

-But Ukrainian President Volodymyr Zelenskyy chided NATO for not embracing his embattled country more fully and asked for more weapons to defeat Moscow’s forces.
+The military organization’s condemnation was not wholly surprising: Its chief earlier said Russia’s war in Ukraine had created Europe’s biggest security crisis since World War II.
+But it was a sobering about-face for an alliance that a decade ago called Moscow a strategic partner.

-Russia’s invasion of its neighbor shattered Europe’s peace, drove NATO to pour troops and weapons into eastern Europe on a scale not seen since the Cold War, and was set to give the defense organization two new members in Sweden and Finland.
+Set up some 70 years ago to counter the Soviet Union, NATO held its summit in Madrid in a world transformed by Russia’s invasion of its neighbor.
+The war drove the alliance to pour troops and weapons into eastern Europe on a scale not seen in decades and pushed Sweden and Finland to seek the safety of NATO membership.

-“President (Vladimir) Putin’s war against Ukraine has shattered peace in Europe and has created the greatest security crisis in Europe since the Second World War,” said Secretary-General Jens Stoltenberg.
+The two formerly nonaligned nations were formally invited to join on Wednesday, as Secretary-General Jens Stoltenberg said the war had brought “the biggest overhaul of our collective defense since the end of the Cold War.”

-The alliance promised to more support for Ukraine, which has already received billions in military and civilian aid from NATO countries.
-But Zelenskyy lamented that NATO’s open-door policy to new members did not appear to apply to his country.
+But Ukrainian President Volodymyr Zelenskyy lamented that NATO’s open-door policy to new members did not appear to apply to his country.

-“The open-door policy of NATO shouldn’t resemble the old turnstiles on Kyiv’s subway, which stay open but close when you approach them until you pay,” Zelenskyy said by video link to the leaders of the 30 NATO nations meeting in Madrid.
+“The open-door policy of NATO shouldn’t resemble the old turnstiles on Kyiv’s subway, which stay open but close when you approach them until you pay,” Zelenskyy said by video link.
 “Hasn’t Ukraine paid enough?”

-He asked for more modern artillery systems and other weapons and warned the leaders that they either had to provide Ukraine with the help it needed to defeat Russia or “face a delayed war between Russia and yourself.”
+He also asked for more modern artillery systems and other weapons and warned the leaders that they either had to provide Kyiv with the help it needed or “face a delayed war between Russia and yourself.”

 “The question is who’s next?
 Moldova?
 Or the Baltics?
 Or Poland?
 The answer is: all of them,” he said.
 “We are deterring Russia to prevent it from destroying us and from destroying you.”